K1chel/lucia-auth-nextjs-prisma/README.md

 - [Supabase Documentation](https://supabase.io/docs)
 - [Lucia Auth's documentation](https://lucia-auth-docs.com).

-If you have any questions, issues, or just want to contribute to the project, feel free to open an issue or pull request.
+If you have any questions, issues or just want to contribute to the project, feel free to open an issue or pull request.